engineer-ece/Tensorflow-Colab/README.md

 # Tensorflow-Colab
 python
 #### Machine learning is a just a Geometry problem.
-      * It is combination of regression and classification
+      * It is combination of regression and classification of object (i.e data)

 # About Gobal Krishnan V